How to use Triggers?

 If a Trigger you created doesn't seem to work, consider the following:

-Triggers are only executed when your website is set as online (support is online in chatbox) if you have enabled the Execute only if website online parameter
+- Triggers are only executed when your website is set as online (support is online in chatbox) if you have enabled the

-Triggers are ignored if the chatbox is blocked for current user (eg. page blocked, or locale blocked in website settings)
+parameter - Triggers are ignored if the chatbox is blocked for current user (eg. page blocked, or locale blocked in website settings)

-Triggers are ignored if the chatbox already contains a trigger (eg. for already active chat sessions) if you have enabled Execute only if no other trigger is used parameter
+- Triggers are ignored if the chatbox already contains a trigger (eg. for already active chat sessions) if you have enabled

-Triggers are ignored if the visitor already has a previous conversation if you have enabled the Execute only upon first visit parameter
+parameter - Triggers are ignored if the visitor already has a previous conversation if you have enabled the

 Here is a full guide about live chat trigger example